 Read our full Logitech StreamCam review.

 The best Logitech webcam for overall quality is the Logitech Brio Ultra HD Pro.
-Its combination of a premium glass lens and 4K ultra-HD video at 30 fps provide a crystal-clear image, but you can adjust the resolution to 1080p (at 30 or 60 fps) and 720p (at 30, 60, or 90 fps).
+Its combination of a premium glass lens and 4K ultra-HD video at 30 fps provides a crystal-clear image, but you can adjust the resolution to 1080p (at 30 or 60 fps) and 720p (at 30, 60, or 90 fps).
 You can zoom and pan, and the adjustable field of view has three presets to provide a close-up shot, a balanced frame, or a wide background.

-RightLight 3 automatically adjusts your image in direct sunlight, lowlight, or high-contrast scenarios.
+RightLight 3 automatically adjusts your image in direct sunlight, low light, or high-contrast scenarios.
 Meanwhile, the dual omnidirectional mics cancel noise while making your voice crisp and clear.
 The Brio can be used with Windows 7, 8 and 10, as well as Mac OSX 10.6 and above, and Xbox One.
 In addition, the Brio uses the Logi Tune app, which allows you to control your webcam and customize settings, such as framing focus and color presets, right on your laptop or desktop.
 The webcam is also certified to be compatible with most video conferencing apps.

 Read our full Logitech Brio review.

 If price is a concern, the Logitech C310 HD Webcam is one of the least expensive options on the list.
-It has most of the basic functions that the average person would need, but is missing a few bells and whistles.
+It has most of the basic functions that the average person would need but is missing a few bells and whistles.
 Delivering 720p/30fps video your image will be smooth, but won’t be as crisp as the 1080p video you can find with more expensive models.
-The webcam does not have autofocus, but it does include auto light correction to adjust for both light and dark environments.
+The webcam does not have autofocus, but it does include auto-light correction to adjust for both light and dark environments.